 Serving Suggestions:

-These Taco Stuffed Baked Potatoes are great on their own or paired with these sides for a full meal:
+These Taco Stuffed Baked Potatoes are awesome solo or served with these sides for a complete meal:

-Mexican Rice or Cilantro Lime Rice: Rice on the side is a great accompaniment to the stuffed potatoes.
+Mexican Rice or Cilantro Lime Rice: If you want a little rice on the side, it pairs wonderfully on the side with the stuffed potatoes.

-Side Salad: Place a light side salad of mixed greens, please with cherry tomatoes and a dressed tangy vinaigrette alongside.
+Side Salad: A light side salad, please, of mixed greens, preferably with cherry tomatoes, dressed with a zingy vinaigrette.

 Chips and Salsa: Serve with a side of tortilla chips and salsa for added crunch and dipping.